Skip to main content

 Color

-The monogram should be presented in BYU navy or white.
-Other elements of the logo can use the marketing palette.
+The BYU monogram portion of an integrated logo should be presented in navy blue or white.
+Other elements of the logo should use the marketing palette.

-Make sure there is adequate contrast when placing the logo on any approved background color, texture, or photograph.
-For black-and-white and grayscale applications, the logo may appear in 100% black.
+For black-and-white and grayscale applications, the logo may appear in 100% black and white.

 Dos and Don’ts

-• Don’t apply the logo on a color that does not provide adequate contrast for readability or on a complex background that obscures readability.
+• DON’T use the logo on a background that does not provide adequate contrast for readability or on a complex background that obscures readability.